-225 3.2 Hazard component
+3.2 Hazard component

 An ever-growing a mount of data on the hazard component has been made accessible, refined, and maintained.
 A multitude of An ever-growing a mount of data on the hazard component has been made accessible, refined, and maintained.
-A multitude of An ever-growing a mount of data on the hazard component has been made accessible, refined, and maintained.
-A multitude of An ever-growing a mount of data on the hazard component has been made accessible, refined, and maintained.
-A multitude of An ever-growing amount of data on the hazard component has been made accessible, refined, and maintained, and an ever-growing amount of data on the hazard component has been made accessible, refined, and maintained.
-A multitude of types of data, from observations to model simulations or a mixture of both, substantially support the development of hazard catalogues and their validation.
-Hazard modelling sets out to characterize, via a hazard

-- events catalogue, the full spectrum of severity and frequency of hazards on a specific geographical area.
+A multitude of An ever-growing amount of data on the hazard component has been made accessible, refined, and maintained.
+A multitude of types of data, from observations to model simulations or a mixture of both, substantially 240 support the development of hazard catalogues and their validation.
+Hazard modelling sets out to characterize, via a hazard events catalogue, the full spectrum of severity and frequency of hazards on a specific geographical area.
 A review of hazard modelling approaches by peril can be found in (Ward et al., 2020).
-Beyond the perpetual enhancement necessary to complete and refine the view of the risk and to adapt to an ever-evolving environment, uncertainties persist in being only partially - 235 quantified due to (i) IT constraints and (ii) the information loss perpetuated by simplifying assumptions to derive data compiled in the loss modelling framework.
+Beyond the perpetual enhancement necessary to complete and refine the view of the risk and to adapt to an ever-evolving environment, uncertainties persist in being only partially quantified due to (i) IT constraints and (ii) the information loss perpetuated by simplifying assumptions to derive data compiled in the loss modelling framework.
 Resolving these two sources of uncertainties would enable insurers to heighten their understanding of the risk and make sounder business decisions.
 Uncertainties in the hazard component come from the input data and the modelling parameters used to generate the stochastic event catalogue.
-For example, (Kaczmarska et al., 2018) quantifies how in changing flooding parameters the loss estimates are

-- 240 impacted (Winter et al., 2018) go a step further notably in identifying and quantifying uncertainties present in the production of the hazard events catalogue.
+For example, (Kaczmarska et al., 2018) quantifies how in changing flooding parameters the loss estimates are impacted, Winter et al., 2018) go a step further notably in identifying and quantifying uncertainties present in the production 250 of the hazard events catalogue.
 Such an analysis first requires running the production of the hazard catalogue several times to test different sets of parameters and secondly running the loss simulation engine multiple times.
 Including the quantification of uncertainties is costly both in terms of computer power and runtime but should be systematized as a modelling best practice.
-As mentioned in Section 2.2, the information relative to the event's duration and to the hazard value's evolution - 245 however are lost when generating the events' footprint, i.e. the maximum value of hazard intensity over the duration of the event.
-In (re)insurance policies an event's duration is a metric used, within the hours clause, to specify that the (re)insurer will cover all the financial losses accumulated in a defined number of hours, varying depending on the peril.
-If financial losses are still recorded surpassing the defined number of hours, it will be counted as a second and separate event and activate a double reimbursement from the reinsurer.
-According to how the reinsurance program is defined, the insurer may have to pay additional - 250 fees to get a cover for the second event.
-Analyzing the impact of the hours clause on the ultimate loss would therefore be beneficial for the (re)insurance market.
+As mentioned in Section 2.2, the information relative to the event's duration and to the hazard value's evolution however are lost when generating the events' footprint, i.e. the maximum value of hazard intensity over the duration of the 255 event.
+In (re)insurance policies, an event's duration is a metric used, within the hours clause, to specify that the (re)insurer will cover all the financial losses accumulated in a defined number of hours, varying depending on the peril.
+If financial losses are still recorded surpassing the defined number of hours, it will be counted as a second and separate event and activate a double a mis en forme: Non Surlignage reimbursement from the reinsurer.
+According to how the reinsurance program is defined, the insurer may have to pay additional fees to get a cover for the second event.
+Analyzing the impact of the hours clause on the final loss would therefore be beneficial for the (re)insurance market.
 The loss modelling framework must evolve to allow for more flexibility and more completeness.